Volvo S60 Recharge T8 hybrid running costs & insurance

 - 2Range, MPG, CO2 & chargingThe Volvo S60 Recharge T8 has an impressive electric range, as well as excellent on-paper CO2 and MPG figures

-- 3Running costs & insurance - currently readingInsurance and servicing won't be the cheapest, but company-car drivers enjoy a low tax rate with the Volvo S60 Recharge T8
+- 3Running costs & insurance - currently readingInsurance and servicing won't be the cheapest, but you could save money on fuel by regularly plugging it in

 - 4Performance, engine & driveThe Volvo S60 Recharge T8 looks sporty and is plenty powerful, but its handling isn't quite up to scratch